The Perks of Being a Wallflower (film): Development

+After discovering from her agent that no one in Hollywood wanted to fund the movie due to its subject matter, Emma Watson flew out to Los Angeles to pitch the film and met with multiple studio executives from all the major film studios such as Paramount, Warner Bros., Disney, etc. In January 2011 after Watson met with and pitched the film to Erik Feig, he gave the greenlight, which led to Summit acquiring the distribution rights.
+The following month, Summit sought a buyer for the project at the European Film Market held simultaneously with the Berlin International Film Festival.

 Casting

 In May 2010, Logan Lerman and Emma Watson were reportedly in talks for the project and confirmed the following year.
 In April 2011, Mae Whitman signed on as Mary Elizabeth and Nina Dobrev was cast as Candace.
 Paul Rudd was cast as Mr. Anderson later that month.
 On May 9, 2011, Kate Walsh announced that she was cast in the film as Charlie's mother and had begun filming.
 On May 19, 2011, it was announced that Ezra Miller had joined the film.

 Filming

-The film was shot in the Cincinnati & Pittsburgh Metropolitan Area from May 9 to June 29, 2011.
+The film was shot in the Pittsburgh metropolitan area from May 9 to June 29, 2011.
 Initial filming began in Pittsburgh's South Hills, including South Park, Upper St. Clair, and Peters Township High School.

 The Rocky Horror Picture Show scenes were filmed at The Hollywood Theater in Dormont after Chbosky learned that the theater was re-opening; he had seen The Rocky Horror Picture Show there when he was younger.

 The film also has scenes within Pittsburgh city limits inside the Fort Pitt Tunnel, Fort Pitt Bridge on Interstate 376 and on Mount Washington.